malk/the-kebab-kata/README.md

 * You'll be generous and give them some time to do that now
 * ALSO, by the way, you want `Kebab` to *just* have another method `isPesceterian`
  * Everythign that `isVegeterian` is also `isPesceterian` *plus* fishs & shrimps
-  * it is the first item you talk about shrimps
+  * yes, it is the first time you talk about shrimps
-  * deny it being the first
+   * deny it being the first time
    * tell them that you also want to submit a bug report regarding that they're not handling shrimp up until now
 * insist that this is just a “cleaning spring” you are giving as a gift, the `isPesceterian` demand being, obviously, just a tiny detail

 ##### Tips:
 * keep the vagueness, inconsistency and demands for estimations
-* insist that best is the enemy of good enough
+* insist that *best is the enemy of good enough*
 * go around team per team asking each team if they would not produce more if they split the team into several teams of one person each working together by splitting tasks

 ### Iteration 3: “A single urgent user story for this spring!”
 (15 minutes)